Betta fish are known as very territorial fish so if you have a betta fish, you may think of getting them another tank mate other than a fish.

 Conclusion

-Not much else to say here.
 Let’s start with the easiest way to mix bettas and ghost shrimp.
-It is easiest to buy a betta fish that is already living with shrimp.
-Once you get them home it is even easier if you put them in an aquarium that is already occupied by ghost shrimp and make sure the aquarium has a lot of cover like aquarium plants and decorations or toys.
+It is easiest to buy a betta fish that is already living with ghost shrimp.
+It is even easier if you put them in an aquarium that is already occupied by ghost shrimp.
+Make sure the aquarium has aquarium plants, decorations, or toys.
 This is to make sure the betta fish is entertained, and the ghost shrimp can get away from the betta fish.